As GameStop stock crumbles, newbie traders reckon with heavy losses

 “You can’t get good returns waiting on garbage stocks to increase.
 Who wants to invest in some boomer a-- SEARS or Macys stock, just to watch it tank,” he said in a conversation on Reddit with The Post.

-He said he’s poured most of his saving and checking accounts into the stocks and spent the last week “doing as much research as possible,” including wrecking his sleep and calling in sick to work, to make sure he was staying on top of the market’s moves.
+He said he’s poured most of his saving and checking accounts into the stocks and spent the last week “doing as much research as possible,” including sacrificing sleep and calling in sick to work, to make sure he was staying on top of the market’s moves.

 “I’m slightly agitated, but in the end, its just a gamble and Im willing to risk it all,” he wrote.
 “Ill have diamond hands until the end.”